Diffusion of a Gaussian function#

 Updating the solution and right hand side per time step#

-To be able to solve the variation problem at each time step, we have to assemble the right hand side and apply the boundary condition before calling solver.solve(b, uh.vector).
+To be able to solve the variation problem at each time step, we have to assemble the right hand side and apply the boundary condition before calling solver.solve(b, uh.x.petsc_vec).
 We start by resetting the values in b as we are reusing the vector at every time step.
-The next step is to assemble the vector, calling dolfinx.fem.petsc.assemble_vector(b, L) which means that we are assemble the linear for L(v) into the vector b.
+The next step is to assemble the vector calling dolfinx.fem.petsc.assemble_vector(b, L), which means that we are assembling the linear form L(v) into the vector b.
 Note that we do not supply the boundary conditions for assembly, as opposed to the left hand side.
-This is because we want to use lifting to apply the boundary condition, which preserves symmetry of the matrix \(A\) if the bilinear form \(a(u,v)=a(v,u)\) without Dirichlet boundary conditions.
+This is because we want to use lifting to apply the boundary condition, which preserves symmetry of the matrix \(A\) in the bilinear form \(a(u,v)=a(v,u)\) without Dirichlet boundary conditions.
 When we have applied the boundary condition, we can solve the linear system and update values that are potentially shared between processors.
 Finally, before moving to the next time step, we update the solution at the previous time step to the solution at this time step.

 for i in range(num_steps):